 Our success largely depends on the continued services of our executive officers and other key personnel.
 The loss of one or more members of our management team or other key employees could seriously harm our business, results of operations and financial condition.
 The relationships that our key managers have cultivated within our industry make us particularly dependent upon their continued employment with us.
 We are also dependent on the continued services of our technical personnel because of the highly technical nature of our products and the regulatory approval process.
 Because our executive officers and key employees are not obligated to provide us with continued services, they could terminate their employment with us at any time without penalty.
 We do not have any post-employment non-competition agreements with any of our employees and do not maintain key person life insurance policies on any of our executive officers or key employees.
 On February 8, 2008, Hoyoung Huh, our Chief Operating Officer and Head of the PEGylation Business Unit, resigned from his positions with us effective February 29, 2008.
-We are currently searching for a qualified replacement for Dr. Huh.
-However, we may not be able to locate or employ a replacement for Dr. Huh on acceptable terms in the immediate future, if at all.
-Though our Board of Directors has appointed Dr. Huh as a director to serve until the 2009 annual meeting of stockholders or until his successor is duly elected and qualified, we may not benefit from his service as a director to the same extent we benefited from his service as the Chief Operating Officer and Head of the PEGylation Business Unit due to the varied duties of each position.
+In May 2008, we appointed Bharatt M. Chowrira as our Chief Operating Officer and Head of the PEGylation Business Unit and as Chairman of Nektar Therapeutics India Pvt.
+Ltd. In the future, if we are unable to retain our executive officers and key employees or integrate new members of our management team, our operations may be disrupted and we may not be able to achieve our business objectives.